DominikN/ros2_docker_examples/README.md

 turtle_controller_1  | *******************************************
 ```

-containing a IPv6 address of the device `fc94:a2cd:168a:1c7b:a135:e22f:e172:892f`.
+It will contain a IPv6 address of the device (like `fc94:a2cd:168a:1c7b:a135:e22f:e172:892f` from the log above).
 You will use that address to configure a Cyclone DDS in the next step.

-You can shutdown container now by **[ctrl + c]**
+You can shutdown the container now by clicking **[ctrl + c]**

-### Configure a cyclone DDS
+### Configuring a Cyclone DDS

 In `cyclonedds.xml` file we need to specify a Husarnet VPN IPv6 address of all peers.
 So in `eg3/dev1/cyclonedds.xml` file you need to specify IPv6 addres of `dev1` device: